 Ease of Movement

 This smart Greenworks cordless lawn mower does away with the need for cumbersome cables and extension leads – simply pop the easy fit battery in and it works just like a cordless drill.
+That said, as it is heavier than some of the other models on our list (4kg heavier than the Worx), we think it is best suited to people with plenty of storage space to just wheel it in and out.

 Ease of emptying

 It's super easy to empty with a removable rear bag that holds a whopping 50 litres, and you can also remove the grass bin entirely if you want to mulch instead.
+If you have lots of lawn – or separate lawns around the property – the Greenworks cordless lawn mower will make the job much quicker.

 Good for all grass lengths